nooku/guides.nooku.org/contribute/write-a-tutorial.md

 ### Task

 State the objective of the tutorial here.
-Should not be more than one (1) or two (2) sentences.
+It should not be more than one (1) or two (2) sentences.
 This statement should be reflective of the title.

 ### Solution

 This is the meat of the entire tutorial.
-It should be a set of step by step instructions on how to get the task done.
+It should be a set of step by step instructions on how to get the task completed.
 All code examples should be triple backtick enclosed with the appropriate language label.
 For example:

     ```php